AntonioMLancuentra/deploying-ai/05_src/assignment_chat/readme.md

 Then, I will be able to observe other points of improvement that I did not catch yet or that it was not possible to observe them at this point.
 And I would solve or improve them.

 Also, could we add evaluators like the ones in Deepeval library?
-Once there is nothing clearly apparent to tacke, I would go there.
+Once there is nothing clearly apparent to tackle, I would go there.

 What about using LLM Compiler with all the bells and whistles?
 Because the scope is narrow, the benefit would not be as much as in other settings.
 I would prioritize the other improvements.
 And then.